Applying for Credit

 If the bank says no to your loan

-It often takes a few days for a decision to be made about your loan application.
+It can take a few days for a decision about your loan application.
 However, a bank legally has up to 30 days to respond.
-If a lender turns you down, do not take it personally; lenders cannot grant or deny credit based on personality.
+If a lender turns you down, do not take it personally.

 Here are few possible reasons a loan may not be granted: